-The assumption that clients who are declined for credit are not creditworthy at all is very black-and-white and in many cases wrong.
-These individuals could actually have an excellent credit score and might have never missed a single payment.
+The common assumption that clients who are declined for credit must be “financially irresponsible” is an overgeneralization and in many cases wrong.
+These individuals can actually have an excellent credit score and might have never missed a single payment.

 Lenders look at many variables when deciding whether to extend credit.
 So let’s look at how someone could have a great credit score and still be declined for credit.